 You can be a positive influence in a homeless teen's life just by spending a few hours a week listening and providing guidance.
+Specifically, we need people willing to mentor students who are based in the East Valley.

 Many homeless youth lack supportive adults in their lives.
 HYC mentors provide positive relationships between caring adults and youth while offering guidance, a listening ear, and an experienced perspective on life.
 Mentors provide youths with the support they need to overcome academic and personal barriers and the encouragement to make positive and healthy life choices.
 Studies show that homeless youth who succeed despite personal, economic or social challenges often times do so because of a caring adult.
 The presence of a committed and competent role model for our students builds self-confidence and increases school success.